Table of Contents

 Step 1.
 Create a bootable disk

-Connect the bootable disk to PC that won't boot and change your computer boot sequence in BIOS.
-For most users, it works well when they restart their computer and press F2 at the same time to enter BIOS.
+Connect the bootable disk to the PC that won't boot and change your computer boot sequence in BIOS.
+For most users, it works well when they restart their computer and press F2 simultaneously to enter BIOS.

-Set to boot the PC from "Removable Devices" (bootable USB disk) or "CD-ROM Drive" (bootable CD/DVD) beyond Hard Drive.
+Set to boot the PC from "Removable Devices" (bootable USB disk) beyond Hard Drive.
 Press "F10" to save and exit.

 Step 3.
-Recover data from a hard drive that won't boot
+Recover data from a crashed system/PC

-When you boot from the USB, you can run EaseUS Data Recovery Wizard from the WinPE bootable disk.
-Select the drive you want to scan to find all your lost files.
+After booting from EaseUS Data Recovery Wizard bootable disk, select the drive you want to scan to find all your lost files.
+Preview and recover the files you need to a safe location.

 Conclusion